dataunitylab/relational-playground/README.md

 ### Referencing Environment Variables in the HTML

-> Note: this feature is available with `react-scripts@0.9.0` and higher.

 You can also access the environment variables starting with `REACT_APP_` in the `public/index.html`.
 For example:

 ```html